 To begin, you will have a comprehensive consultation with Dr. Mike Norouzinia, our board-certified periodontist.
-He will assess your teeth, gums, and bone levels to determine your candidacy for implant treatment.
+He will assess your teeth, gums, and bone levels to determine your candidacy for tooth implants.
 During this visit, we will gather all essential information so that we can begin designing a personalized treatment plan.
-By the time the initial consultation is over, patients should have a basic idea of what their treatment timeline will look like.
+By the time the initial consultation is over, patients should have a basic idea of what their dental implant timeline will look like.

 Dental Implant Surgery